emacs-eask/cli/docs/section-09-api.md

 #### 🔎 Macro: eask-start (`&rest body`)

 Command entry point.
-Each command file should contain one of this macro.
+Each command file should contain this macro somewhere in the file.

 ```elisp
 (eask-start